Pandemic triggers surge in saving with €12.6bn more on deposit this year

 However, it noted that card spending has not decreased as sharply as in mid-March, and has been “relatively stable” since the beginning of November.

-More detailed data for October show total card spending was €6.3 billion during the month, 2.1 per cent lower than September, and 3 per cent lower when compared to October last year.
+More detailed data for October shows total card spending was €6.3 billion during the month, 2.1 per cent lower than September, and 3 per cent lower when compared to October last year.

-The total number of credit and debit card transactions fell in October from 128 million to 125 million.